Citation:

 Abstract:

-E-cadherin junctions facilitate the assembly and disassembly of cell-cell contacts that drive development and homeostasis of epithelial tissues.
-The stability of E-cadherin-based junctions highly depends on their attachment to the actin cytoskeleton, but little is known about how the assembly of junctional actin filaments is regulated.
-Formins are a conserved group of proteins responsible for the formation and elongation of filamentous actin (F-actin).
-In this study, using Xenopus embryonic kidney and Madin-Darby canine kidney (MDCK) cells, we investigate the role of the Wnt/ planar cell polarity (PCP) formin protein Daam1 (Dishevelled-associated activator of morphogenesis 1) in regulating E-cadherin based intercellular adhesion.
-Using live imaging we show that Daam1 localizes to newly formed cell-cell contacts in the developing nephron.
-Furthermore, analyses of junctional F-actin upon Daam1 depletion indicate a decrease in microfilament localization and their slowed turnover.
-We also show that Daam1 is necessary for efficient and timely localization of junctional E-cadherin, which is mediated by Daam1’s formin homology domain 2 (FH2).
-Finally, we establish that Daam1 signaling is essential for promoting organized movement of renal cells.
-This study demonstrates that Daam1 formin junctional activity is critical for epithelial tissue organization
+E-cadherin junctions facilitate assembly and disassembly of cell contacts that drive development and homeostasis of epithelial tissues.
+In this study, using Xenopus embryonic kidney and Madin-Darby canine kidney (MDCK) cells, we investigate the role of the Wnt/planar cell polarity (PCP) formin Daam1 (Dishevelled-associated activator of morphogenesis 1) in regulating E-cadherin-based intercellular adhesion.
+Using live imaging, we show that Daam1 localizes to newly formed cell contacts in the developing nephron.
+Furthermore, analyses of junctional filamentous actin (F-actin) upon Daam1 depletion indicate decreased microfilament localization and slowed turnover.
+We also show that Daam1 is necessary for efficient and timely localization of junctional E-cadherin, mediated by Daam1's formin homology domain 2 (FH2).
+Finally, we establish that Daam1 signaling promotes organized movement of renal cells.
+This study demonstrates that Daam1 formin junctional activity is critical for epithelial tissue organization.

 Epub: